ClementNerma/Rave/docs/books/hybrid.md

 **NOTE :** `Number` is the mother class of both `int` and `float`, themselves respectively mothers of all integers types like `uint8` or `int32` for the first one and floating-points types like `ufloat` or `double` for the second one.

-A concrete example of using these overloads is when using the `println!` macro.
+A concrete example of using these overloads is when using the `println!` flex.
 It takes as an argument any instance implementing `%toPrimitive`, gets this overload's result, and prints it in the output.
 There are several usages of it, but most are to use them in interfaces and traits.

 ### Sub-typing